 Dr. Ilse Marschalek is a sociologist with many years of experience in international studies in FP 5th, 6th and 7th of the EC.
 At ZSI (Centre for Social Innovation, Vienna) she is project coordinator at the Technology and Knowledge department, carrying out projects at the interface between technological and societal innovations.
 She was the coordinator of the NanOpinion project (www.nanopinion.eu) a multichannel communication and dialogue project.
 Until recently, she was engaged in the RRI tools (www.rri-tools.eu) project elaborating a self- reflection tool for active reflection processes on Responsible Research and Innovation practices.
 She wrote her PhD thesis on Public Engagement in RRI.
 Currently, she is working in the SMART-map project organising multi-stakeholder dialogues on RRI in the industry sector and in the NewHoRRIzon project, carrying out multi-stakeholder labs and co-creation processes.

 Philip Shapira is a professor at the Manchester Institute for Innovation Research in the United Kingdom, and at Georgia Institute of Technology in the United States.
 He currently leads the Responsible Research and Innovation Group at the Manchester Synthetic Biology Research Centre.

-During the years Zoya has participated in several working groups at DG RTDof the European Commission: 2010 – 2011, member of the 3rd foresight expert group at the EU Standing Committee on Agricultural Research (SCAR FEG3); Jan – Sept 2012, member of International STI cooperation expert group; 2014 – 2015, member of an Expert group on identifying cross-sectoral research priorities at the junction of health, environment and bioeconomy.
+Over the years, Zoya has participated in several working groups at DG RTD of the European Commission: 2010 – 2011, member of the 3rd foresight expert group at the EU Standing Committee on Agricultural Research (SCAR FEG3); Jan – Sept 2012, member of International STI cooperation expert group; 2014 – 2015, member of an expert group on identifying cross-sectoral research priorities at the junction of health, environment and bioeconomy.

 Dr Pieter van Broekhuizen